bterwijn/invocation_tree/README.md

 tree = invo_tree.blocking()
 print( tree(main) )
 ```
+Running the program and pressing &lt;Enter&gt; a number of times results in:
 ![compute](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/compute.gif)
 ```
 42
 ```
+Each node in the tree represents a function call, and the node's color indicates its state:

+ - White: The function is currently being executed (it is at the top of the call stack).
+ - Green: The function is paused and will resume execution later (it is lower down on the call stack).
+ - Red: The function has completed execution and returned (it has been removed from the call stack).

+For every function, the package displays its **local variables** and **return value**.
+Changes to these values over time are highlighted using bold text and gray shading to make them easy to track.

 ## Students ##
 A more interesting example where we compute which students pass a course.